ChengqinLi1206/CS777/README.md

    Set up a Spark cluster in your cloud environment (e.g., Google Cloud Dataproc, AWS EMR, or Alibaba E-MapReduce).

 5.	**Submit the Job**
+   Choose your cluster, and then choose pyspark, paste the code path "gs://your-bucket-name/main.py", attach arguments "gs://your-bucket-   name/train.csv" and "gs://your-bucket-name/test.csv".
 Use the following command to submit the job to your cluster:spark-submit gs://your-bucket-name/main.py